-If you’re confused about whether eggs are healthy, it’s not your fault—there’s been plenty of flip-flopping from the scientific community.
-First, cholesterol-heavy eggs were practically a forbidden food.
-We dumped the yolks in favor of scrambled whites, brunched on egg white omelettes, and ditched eggs Benedict altogether.
-Then, suddenly, the tide turned and eggs were happily back on the menu.
-They’re even a ZeroPoint™ food on WW Freestyle™.
-More recently, though, stories in the media reopened the debate about dietary cholesterol, eggs, and our health.
-Want clarity?
-Read on.
+For years, cholesterol-heavy eggs were practically a forbidden food.
+We dumped the yolks in favour of scrambled whites, brunched on egg white omelettes, and eggs Benedict became a distant memory.
+Then, suddenly, the tide turned and eggs were plonked firmly back on the menu.
+In fact, they’re now being hyped as a veritable superfood.

 The incredible egg